Executive Committee

 Joining the Royal Australian Navy as a seventeen-year-old Midshipman in 1983, Peter Scott served in twenty different command and leadership appointments and rose over three decades to be the professional head of the Navy’s elite: the Submarine Arm.

-Now retired from full time service, Peter holds a Masters in Coaching Psychology from the University of Sydney and works as an executive coach to unleash the courage, compassion and wisdom of leaders.
+Now retired from full time service, Peter holds a Masters in Coaching Psychology from the University of Sydney and works as an executive coach to help leaders develop, perform and succeed.

 His memoir Running Deep.
-An Australian Submarine Life, will be published by Fremantle Press in early 2023.
+An Australian Submarine Life, was published by Fremantle Press in 2023.

 Peter is married with an adult daughter and runs trail ultra-marathons for fun and relaxation.